Buffalo Turkey Trot: History

 The Turkey Trot has increased in popularity in recent years.
-In 1981, the race drew slightly over 1,000 runners.
-By 1986, the field had doubled in size to 2,000 runners.
+The inaugural race featured six runners, running on a dirt course; it shifted to a pavement course in the mid-1900s.
+A team competition was added in 1899 and continues to the present day.
+It was an all-male race from its founding through 1971; its first female contestant, Mary Ann Boles, ran the 1972 competition, in which there were 169 racers.
+In 1981, the race drew 1,069 runners.
+By 1986, the field had doubled in size to 2,000 runners, and by 1995 it had grown to 6,000 participants.
 It drew a crowd of 12,500 runners (the maximum the YMCA would allow) for the 2010 race, resulting in the YMCA arranging to increase capacity and accommodate 13,200 runners in 2011, which also maxed out several days before Thanksgiving.
 The race again filled the expanded 14,000-runner field over a week before Thanksgiving in 2012.

-For the 2020 event, the YMCA reduced the field to 125 runners, but added a virtual race that will allow other participants to choose any 8-kilometer path of their choosing during Thanksgiving weekend; the limited field allowed the race to continue to claim a continuous streak of operations, while at the same time maintaining social distancing during the coronavirus pandemic.
+For the 2020 event, the YMCA reduced the field to 125 runners, but added a virtual race that allowed other participants to choose any 8-kilometer path of their choosing during Thanksgiving weekend; the limited field allowed the race to continue to claim a continuous streak of operations, while at the same time maintaining social distancing during the coronavirus pandemic.
+To compensate for the reduced field, and to reduce demand for registrations, the entry fee was increased over twentyfold from its usual fee to $1,000 per runner.

-The race is partially a serious competition and partially a fun run; participants in the Turkey Trot have been known to wear unusual costumes (comparable to those used by the contestants in the game show Let's Make a Deal) such as turkey suits, hockey uniforms with mullets, Chewbacca outfits, or formal wedding wear while racing.
+The race is a legitimate competition in that contestants are timed and records are kept.
+Concurrently, the race has a substantial fun run component; participants in the Turkey Trot have been known to wear unusual costumes (comparable to those used by the contestants in the game show Let's Make a Deal) such as turkey suits, hockey uniforms with mullets, Chewbacca outfits, or formal wedding wear while racing.
 Former Headmen from Camp Pathfinder have portaged 16 foot wooden and canvas canoes the entire length of the race.
-Due to limited capacity because of the Coronavirus pandemic of 2020, each of the 125 runners had to pay a $1,000 entry fee to participate.
-The entry fee for 2021 ranges from $37 to $42, depending on the date of registration.
+The entry fee for 2021 ranged from $37 to $42, depending on the date of registration.